coder/docs/guides/saas/getting-started.md

 ## Accessing your Coder hosted beta

-1. Navigate to your deployment URL and login with the provided credentials:
+1. Navigate to your deployment URL and login with the following credentials:

    - Deployment URL should be `<your-name>.coder.com`

    - Username should be `admin`

    - Password should be similar to `Lv7...k3`

+> These credentials are emailed to your Coder admin.

 1. Once logged in, you'll be prompted to change your temporary password